-A robust CRM solution can help you keep track of those participating in your peer-to-peer campaign, personalize your outreach, and reduce human error.
-Just as you would when looking for prospective donors, keep your data clean and organized as well to make sifting through the information that much easier.
+A robust CRM solution can help you keep track of those participating in your P2P campaign, personalize your outreach, and reduce human error.
+Just as you would when looking for prospective donors, keep your data clean and organized to make sifting through the information that much easier.

 If you’re looking to upgrade your donor database system or want more insight, check out this list of top CRM software.

 One of the more exciting components of peer-to-peer fundraising involves gamification.
 According to OneCause, leaderboards and fundraising thermometers can inspire participants to go even further.

 It’s clear you can use gamification as a way to encourage friendly competition among your participants, but how can you leverage the data that comes along with it?

 In order to make the most of your data and incentivize your participants to keep going strong, you can follow these steps: